openrsgis/pytdml/README.md

 ### Pre-built Artifacts
 The repository includes the following files for direct installation:
 - `pytdml-1.2.0-py3-none-any.whl`: Pre-built wheel package for Python 3
-- `Dockerfile`: Docker configuration for containerized deployment
+- `Dockerfile`: Docker configuration for containerized deployment (launches directly into Python environment with PyTDML pre-installed)

 > **Functionality Scope**
 > The current version (1.2.0) provides a base and light installation, including core functionality: